We are Shaping the Future

 We offer three minors that help prepare our students of fields in high demand: Wildlife Conservation, Wetlands Planning and Management, and Restoration Ecology.
 Our growing major reflects the demand for ENVS professionals and the University’s broad commitment to environmental issues.

-NEW in 2020-21: Our Restoration Ecology Minor offers one of the only undergraduate programs of its kind in the Northeast.
+Our Restoration Ecology Minor offers one of the only undergraduate programs of its kind in the Northeast.
 We work closely with the Massachusetts Division of Ecological Restoration, who have offices in our building.
 See what some of our student are doing with the Westfield Invasive Project.

 Our location is part of what makes us special.
 Our campus is located on the edge of the Berkshire Mountains, uniquely situated between mountains, rivers, forests, and other natural ecosystems on one side and urban areas such as Springfield, Holyoke, and Northampton on the other.
 This location provides numerous opportunities for hands-on field learning experiences for our students.